ChrisBLD/RubiksCubeToolkit/README.md

 # Rubik's Cube Tool - Final Year Project
 A multi-purpose Rubik's Cube speedsolving tool.
-Final Year Project at the University of Birmingham.
+Final Year Project at the University of Birmingham, for which a obtained a First Class result (75%).
 Below is a full detailed list of the tools that are included in this system.

 ![Image of Homepage Screen](https://github.com/ChrisBLD/RubiksCubeToolkit/blob/master/src/resources/rct-homepage.png)